 Key Takeaways

-• Best embedded analytics: Qrvey is the top choice for businesses needing scalable, multi-tenant embedded analytics with automation-driven insights.
+• Best embedded analytics: Qrvey is the top choice for SaaS businesses needing scalable, multi-tenant embedded analytics with AI-driven insights.

 • Best interactive visualizations: Tableau excels in creating detailed, interactive dashboards with an intuitive drag-and-drop interface.